tornado-predictions/tornado/README.md

 ## App

-- Data cleaned and transformed by using Python Jupyter Notebook
-  - Several machine learning models were tested
-  - Final machine learning model is Decision Tree with a max depth of 5 to prevent overfitting

 - The app contains both a backend and frontend portion:

   - The backend utilizes Flask and the following libraries/modules: